Nagamedha/Nagamedha/README.md

 - 👋 Hi, I’m @medha
 - I’m currently learning ...AI/ML
-- I’m looking to collaborate on ...Python/ML Projects
+- I’m looking to collaborate on ...Python/Data/ML Projects
 - 📫 How to reach me ...https://www.linkedin.com/in/medhasakhamuri/
+- Take a look at my Website - https://nagamedha.github.io/Medha.github.io/
 - 😄 Pronouns: ...She/her
+- Success is where preparation and opportunity meet 💫